 Frequently Asked Questions

-Silicone models offer a durable, flexible, and visually detailed platform for simulating anatomical structures and procedures.
-They’re ideal for hands-on training, product demonstration, and benchtop testing because they maintain shape, withstand repeated use, and allow for clear visualization of device behavior.
+Silicone models provide a durable, flexible, and visually clear platform for simulating anatomical structures and procedures.
+They are well-suited for hands-on training, product demonstration, and benchtop testing due to their ability to maintain shape, withstand repeated use, and support clear visualization of device behavior and flow.

-Unlike biological or cadaveric materials, silicone models are reusable, low-maintenance, and customizable—making them a reliable, cost-effective solution for replicating key anatomical pathways in controlled environments.
+Unlike biological or cadaveric materials, silicone models are reusable, low-maintenance, and customizable, making them a reliable and cost-effective solution for replicating key anatomical pathways in a controlled environment.

 Our silicone models are compatible with water-based solutions such as saline, distilled water, and most hydrogels commonly used for simulation.
 We recommend avoiding oil-based, alcohol-based (except for minimal use during cleaning with 70% isopropyl alcohol), or solvent-containing solutions, as these can degrade the silicone over time or affect its optical clarity.